rmrresearch/GhostFragment/docs/source/background/established_methods/gebf.rst

 neglect of the response terms (results were at the HF/6-31G* level of theory) and ab initio molecular dynamic simulations of alanine peptides (using the M06-2X/STO-3G level of theory).

+:cite:t:`Fang_2017` reviewed the progress of PBC-GEBF and presented new comparisons to both periodic supersystem calculations as well as experiment.
+Results provided included optimized geometries, lattice energies, vibrational frequency shifts, and Raman spectra.
+Most results were obtained with the M06-2X functional and/or MP2.
+Generally speaking agreement between PBC-GEBF and the supersystem or experiment were good.